ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 Altibase tablespaces can also be classified depending on what data are stored in them as follows:

--   The Dictionary Tablespace
+-   Dictionary Tablespace
--   The Undo Tablespace
+-   Undo Tablespace
 -   Temporary Tablespace
 -   Data Tablespace

-##### The Dictionary Tablespace
+##### Dictionary Tablespace

 The dictionary tablespace is the tablespace for storing the meta data that are required for system operation.
 A database can have only one dictionary tablespace, which is automatically created by the system when a database is created.
 Users cannot create objects in dictionary tablespace; only the system can create system objects for managing meta data.
 In order to ensure fast access to meta data, the dictionary tablespace exists in memory.
 If the dictionary tablespace crashes, the entire database becomes inoperable, in which case the database will need to be restored through backup and media recovery.

-##### The Undo Tablespace
+##### Undo Tablespace

-The undo tablespace is for storing undo images that remain after operations are conducted on disk objects.
+An undo tablespace is for storing undo images that remain after operations are conducted on disk objects.
 Since Altibase uses Multi-Version Concurrency Control, it requires space in which to store images that show the state of data before changes were made.
 These so-called "before images" are stored in the undo tablespace.

 Only one undo tablespace can exist in the database, and it is shared by all disk tablespaces in the database.
 This makes the undo tablespace essential for system operation, like the dictionary tablespace.
 It can be backed up, but the entire tablespace must be backed up at one time.